solid/webid-profile/notes/pre-final-draft.md

-When an app wants to store data only accessible to itself, or only to a specified audience, it SHOULD create an [Extended Profile Document](TBD), give it the appropriate permissions, and create a triple in the `Preferences File` with the WebID as subject, `rdfs:seeAlso` as predicate and the created document as object.
+When an app wants to store data only accessible to itself, or only to a specified audience, it SHOULD create an [Extended Profile Document](TBD), give it the appropriate permissions, and create a triple in the `Preferences Document` with the WebID as subject, `rdfs:seeAlso` as predicate and the URL of the created document as object.

 ## 3. Extended Profile Documents - rdfs:seeAlso